 F: You Won’t Find A 4th Floor In Most Buildings

 Korea is a land of tall apartment blocks and skyscrapers, so it sounds weird that there would be no 4th floor, right?
-Well, the 4th floor has been replaced with the ‘F floor’ instead (F for four, I assume).
+Well, sometimes the 4th floor has been replaced with the ‘F floor’ instead (F for four, I assume).
 The reason for this is due to the pronunciation for the Chinese character for death, which is the same as the number 4.
 To avoid wishing bad luck on a building, or the people riding the elevator, the number 4 was removed and replaced with F. This is called tetraphobia.

 5: Korean Couples Wear Matching Outfits

 One of the reasons there are so many love motels is that public displays of affection (PDA) have traditionally been frowned upon by Korea’s conservative population.
 To get around this, and still show their affection for each other, young couples in Korea wear matching outfits.
 It’s not just these romantic fashionistas that coordinate their clothing, it’s becoming increasingly popular to see whole families wearing the same style and even dogs and their owners.

 6: It Is Illegal To Sympathise With North Korea